rackerlabs/docs-cloud-queues/api-docs/getting-started/using-cloud-queues.rst

 .. _using-cloud-queues:

-Create queues and manage messages
+Manage queues and process messages
 ------------------------------------

 You can use the examples in the following sections to create message queues and process